 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-While marriage is one of the intimate relationships that determines our emotional wellness, there are many more that make up the crux of our lives.
 The questions below provide insight into the different intimate relationships that make us who we are, including our relationship with God:

 Is sex, despite being an important part of intimate relationships, not advisable while walking the spiritual path?

-Physical love whether expressed by a gesture of a simple peck or a passionate kiss, eating together or making love, it is an extension, and outward expression, of your inner being, your feelings.
+Physical love whether expressed by a gesture of a simple peck or a passionate kiss, eating together or making love, is an extension, and outward expression, of your inner being, and your feelings.
 It completes any intimate relationship.
 When channelized, sexuality transforms into love, when untamed, it becomes lust.

 Just stay true to yourself and ask your conscience.
 You will get all the answers.
 However, if you try to curb it, you will only experience frustration.
 This will hinder your emotional wellness.
 Read more here.